Felicia Bond: Early life

 Bond was born to American parents in Yokohama, Japan, where she lived for two years.
 She grew up in Bronxville, New York and Houston, Texas with her four brothers and two sisters.
-It was while living in New York that she observed a beam of light coming in her bedroom window at age five and knew that art was her calling.
+At age five she observed a beam of light coming in her bedroom window and knew that art was her calling.
 She cites numerous inspirations as a child, among them the covers of The New Yorker, the drawings in her Girl Scout Handbook, the sketches her mother drew for her and her siblings, and the art in children's books.
 She was especially drawn to the painterly, expressive style of Ludwig Bemelmans in his Madeline books, and the sensitive ink drawings by Garth Williams in Charlotte's Web and Stuart Little.
 For many years she closely examined the work of Charles Schulz, renowned for his Peanuts comic strip, and credits him as making a lasting impression on her.